Stauffer, Oregon: Charles Stauffer

 The first settlers arrived in the Stauffer area around 1910.
 They were drawn there by the promise of free land made available by the Homestead Act of 1909.
 Charles Albert Stauffer, his wife Maude, and their family of nine children moved to Oregon from Nebraska in 1910.
 After he arrived, Stauffer filed a homestead claim in the Lost Creek Valley.
 He quickly became a community leader.
 In addition to his ranch operation, Stauffer served as the community's postmaster.
 He was also a notary public and a United States Land Commissioner, who processed land claims for newly arrived homesteaders.
 In 1914, he started a weekly newspaper called the Stauffer Enterprise, but no record of the newspaper exists today.

 In 1918, Bill Brown, a wealthy sheep and horse rancher from neighboring Crook County, had Stauffer arrested for stealing sheep.
 Stauffer denied the charges, saying he was holding the sheep for a third party named Perry, who also claimed to own the animals.
 A grand jury decided not to indict Stauffer and all charges were dropped.
 Stauffer then filed a $50,000 malicious prosecution lawsuit against Brown.
 He later dropped the requested damages to $10,000.
 That claim went to trial, but the jury sided with Brown, rejecting Stauffer’s damage claim.

 Stauffer and his family left the Lost Creek Valley in 1919.
 They relocated to Bend.
 A year after moving to Bend, one of Stauffer’s six sons fell ill and died at age seventeen.
 In 1928, Charles and Maude Stauffer moved to Portland, Oregon, where they lived for the rest of their lives.
 Maude died there in 1936.
-Stauffer passed away at his home in Portland in 1943.
+Stauffer died at his home in Portland in 1943.